BPQ Home BPQ32 Home

 This provides a facility to send and receive messages to/from the WL2K CMS Servers.

-It is enabled by entering:
+It is enabled by adding the following lines to the config:

 CMS=1